Competitions

 If submitting a proposal:

-If a proposal is chosen as the winner, the final work must be completed by July 1, 2022 in time for August 2022 premiere.
-Should the work not be finished by July 1, 2022, the prize will be reduced by 50% and the remaining funds will be reallocated to the next Ensemble 126 competition.
+• If a proposal is chosen as the winner, the final work must be completed by July 1, 2024 in time for an August 2024 premiere.
+Should the work not be finished by July 1, 2024, the prize will be reduced by 50% and the remaining funds will be reallocated to the next Ensemble 126 competition.

 For more information and questions: info@ensemble126.com.